Adam-Color/AppUsageGUI/README.md

 1. Add ways to analyze app usage data in the app
 2. Move to a single QT UI instead of multiple 'screens'
+3. Add support for tracking more than one executable per session